MiguelMarcelino/Expensiarmus/backend/README.md

 - "Hotel for 3 nights at 120 EUR each"
 - "Two train tickets at 25 each for my Japan trip"
 - "€200 for shopping"

+**Context-aware features:**
+- "Flight for $450" → automatically uses current trip name
+- "Dinner for everyone" → uses actual member count for quantity
+- "Taxi for the group total 45" → splits based on group size

 Example input
 ```